-The truth about Paraguay – is it worth the visit?October 16, 2018

-**Earlier copy**

 The truth about Paraguay – is it worth the visit?

-If I haven’t visited Paraguay, I never would have learned how laidback this country is, how friendly the people are (every tourist they see is very interesting to them), I would never try tereré (cold tea they drink on hourly basis) and I would never realize how good I can speak Spanish (almost all Paraguayanas are bilingual, the second language is a native Guarani, so they speak Spanish very slow).
+The truth is that if I haven’t visited Paraguay, I never would have learned how laidback this country is, how friendly the people are (every tourist they see is very interesting to them and they love to start conversation), I would never try tereré (cold tea they drink on hourly basis) and I would never realize how good I can speak Spanish (almost all Paraguayanas are bilingual, their first language is a native Guarani, so they speak Spanish very slow).

 Paraguay definitely isn’t an attractive destination for a vacation itself, unless you live very close to it.
 But if you are backpacking South America, the visit to Asuncion or Trinidad should be on your list.
 And if you have time and want to get to know the country better, or learn a bit more Spanish, stay longer, try volunteering.
 I'm positive it will be a great experience.